karanewh/karanewh/README.md

 # Kara Newhouse Data Journalism Portfolio
 ## Overview
-<p>This repository includes examples of my work using data to discover, report and tell compelling and important stories.</p>
+<p>I am committed to journalism that holds public officials accountable and shines a light on systemic inequities.
+This repository includes examples of my work using data to discover, report and tell those kinds of stories.</p>

 ## :basketball_woman:Unlevel Playing Fields: Flaws in federal Title IX data
 <p>Through public records requests, data analysis and traditional reporting, I found that <a href"https://cnsmaryland.org/2022/04/11/title-ix-federal-sports-data/">federal data often overstates high school girls’ participation in sports</a>.
 That makes it impossible to tell whether schools are in compliance with Title IX, unless someone complains.<p>